heygrady/react-redux-notes/redux-sagas-todos.md

   // ...

-  // purposely didn't run our root saga because we only run sagas from our routes (common)
+  // we purposely didn't run our root saga
+  // because we only run sagas from our routes (common)
   // sagaMiddleware.run(rootSaga)

   return store